DAFT-8/bookmarks/README.md

 - [NameCheckup](https://namecheckup.com) — A tool for checking username availability across various platforms.
 - [WhatsMyName](https://whatsmyname.app) — A tool for checking username availability across various platforms.
 - [Online EXIF Viewer](https://onlineexifviewer.com) — A tool for viewing EXIF data from images.
+- [Have I Been Pwned](https://haveibeenpwned.com) — A service that allows you to check if an email has been compromised in a data breach.

 </details>